Back to BlogGuides

 This workflow is designed for teams and individuals publishing SEO content at scale.
 It works best when:

-- You want to rank in AI Overviews in addition to traditional search
+• You want to prepare for AI search visibility in addition to traditional search

 It's less necessary for: